18 Tips for Succeeding During Your Zoom Interview

 Related: Top Phone Interview Tips: 5 Common Questions and Best Strategies

 In this video, Holl shares advice from expert career coaches on what recruiters look for during an initial phone screen of a job interview.

 More employers may choose to conduct an interview using video conferencing software.
 This is because it tends to be more convenient for remote positions or initial screening interviews.
 Since this type of interview is a bit different than a traditional in-person interview, it's important that you consider a few factors of this format.

 In this article, we explain what Zoom interview is and share 18 tips on how to prepare for your interview Zoom call.

-An interview Zoom call is when you interview for a position using Zoom.
-Zoom is a type of video software that many companies use to connect with others remotely.
+A Zoom interview is when you interview for a position using Zoom, a type of video software that many companies use to connect with others remotely.
 It has various tools such as screen sharing, text chat, video recording and muting.
 Once you learn how to properly use these tools, you can use them to your advantage during your next video interview.

 Tips for succeeding during zoom interviews

 These Zoom interview tips can help you master this video software and show employers you're a qualified candidate:

 Look into the camera while speaking.

 Choose a professional background.